covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/ProbabilityofNoOrInsufficientIncome.rst

-.. _ProbabilityofSevereFinancialDistress:
+.. _ProbabilityofNoOrInsufficientIncome:

  .. role:: raw-html(raw)
         :format: html

-Probability of Severe Financial Distress
+Probability of No Or Insufficient Income
 ========================================

 *What is the probability that the Coronavirus crisis will lead to a situation where you have no income or where your income is lower than what you need to cover basic needs and outstanding payment obligations?*  ..............